 Any procedure comes with some common absolute or relative contraindications.
-There are always exceptions and special situations, so these are some general guidelines to consider.
+There are always exceptions and special situations, but these are some general guidelines to consider.
 This isn’t an exhaustive list, and is growing, but it’s a starting point.

 - infection overlying the injection site or around the target site

 - In the authors’ experience, some localized infections are usually safe for certain types of procedures (e.g., non-steroid injections).
 E.g., infections at unrelated sites (e.g., small infected cut in the periphery) or localized infection that’s near resolution (e.g., pneumonia that’s improving and at the tailend of antibiotic treatment).

 - This requires clinical judgement.
 Generally ensuring that chronic problems are stable and are not acutely active.

 - Blood sugar